 Our school system

-This form of education is antiquated, limited, ineffective, and the minority of our children excel in this environment.
-Must of their success results from experiences they have outside the classroom, including how much support they have at home and how many enriched experiences they can enjoy.
+This form of education is antiquated, limited, ineffective, and a minority of children excel in this environment.
+Most of their success results from experiences they have outside the classroom, including how much support they have at home and how many enriched experiences they can enjoy.
 Still, those children who do succeed in school are prepared to take and pass entrance exams.
 They are not necessarily prepared for thriving in life.
 Many don’t know how to evaluate, make good decisions, self-regulate, create solutions and solve problems.
 They have learned to listen, memorize, remember, and test.

 What is the answer?